Martica199005/Algorithm-Analysis/README.md

 Theme objectives
-The objectives of the theme are the implementation in Python of two algorithms for solving the SAT problem, determining the execution times for them and creating simple graphs to illustrate the complexity of the algorithms.
+The objectives of the theme are the implementation in Python of two algorithms for solving the SAT (Satisfiability )problem, determining the execution times for them and creating simple graphs to illustrate the complexity of the algorithms.

 algorithms